What needs permission in a Conservation Area?

 For satellite dishes, a maximum of two are allowed but their size is limited – one no bigger than 1 metre and the other 600mm.

-If your proposal exceeds these requirements planning permission is required and as with air conditioning units our main concern is their location and appearance.
+If your proposal exceeds these requirements planning permission is required.
 Where the house or building is listed and the above requirements are met, a listed building consent is required, but not planning permission.

 Please seek our Pre-application advice for further information.